pingvin65/fancyindex/README.md

 sudo systemctl restart apache2.service
 ```

-In my case it was enough, in yours probably but not 100%
+In my case it was enough, in yours probably but not 100% sure.

 ### You can make your own version if you go to the includeheader4 directory
 ```cmd